rossabaker/northside/content/calendar.md

 +++

 <b>
-The spring season is delayed for public health reasons.
+The spring season is canceled for public health reasons.
 Please see <a href="/blog/2020/03/31/covid-19/">the update from the board</a>.
 </b>

 <table id="calendar" class="table">